 |4||Finished||Indicate that the addition is ready for inclusion in the formal ECMAScript standard||

 ||The addition will be included in the soonest practical standard revision||Final: All changes as a result of implementation experience are integrated||None||Shipping|

 * This column does not indicate a requirement for advancement, but simply a general expectation.

 Ideas for evolving the ECMAScript language are accepted in any form.
-Any discussion, idea or proposal for a change or addition which has not been submitted as a formal proposal is considered to be a “strawperson” (stage 0) and has no acceptance requirements.
-Such submissions must either come from members of TC39 or from non-members who have registered via Ecma International.
+Any discussion, idea, or proposal for a change or addition which has not been submitted as a formal proposal is considered to be a “strawperson” (stage 0) and has no acceptance requirements.
+Such submissions must either come from TC39 delegates or from non-delegates who have registered via Ecma International.

 TC39 intends to submit a specification to the ECMA General Assembly for ratification in July of each year.
 The following is an approximate timeline for producing a new spec revision: